-Because of this, communicating with your child is very important for her social and emotional development.
+Because of this, communicating with your child is very important for their social and emotional development.
 As the American Academy of Pediatrics emphasizes, knowing how to receive the message your child is trying to convey to you is an essential part of the communication.
 This article will focus on listening actively to your preschooler.

 - Try reflective listening.
 This is when you listen, summarize, and then repeat back the message your child is giving you.
-The important thing here is not to just repeat what you’re hearing, but to lend your more advanced socio-emotional skills to your child so you speak out what she might be thinking or feeling.
+The important thing here is not to just repeat what you’re hearing, but to lend your more advanced socio-emotional skills to your child, so you speak out what they might be thinking or feeling.
 You can try giving names to a feeling you see in the communication, as an open suggestion, “It seems to me as if you are happy/sad/angry/tired”.

 - Set aside distractions and show interest.
-When your daughter is telling you a story, try to get yourself free from distractors, like the cellphone or the newspaper, and give your complete attention to your kid.
+When your child is telling you a story, try to get yourself free from distractors, like the cellphone or the newspaper, and give your complete attention to your kid.
 You can show your interest by maintaining eye contact and making facial expressions.